In Depth Baby Product Reviews Led by a Pediatrician

 Get your cloth diaper laundry done every two days if possible, three days max.
 If you wait any longer, urine-soaked diapers will lock in ammonia and microorganisms and then have a greater opportunity to grow.
 Eventually, this will lead to persistent issues with odor and the potential for diaper rash.
 Once ammonia and stink lock in, they are harder to remove.
 We highly recommend getting to know the website Fluff Love University, which has excellent common-sense advice.
 You will find information regarding not only cloth diaper laundering but every conceivable issue that you may come across in your journey.

 It's a Number's Game — Having an adequate supply of cloth diapers will help you avoid the laundry scramble.
 A good number to take you from birth to potty training is about 36 diapers if you are choosing a one-size system.
 It is important not to overestimate your cloth diapers; they can only do so much.
 Expecting to get by on a stash half this size means you will be laundering each one twice as much.
 Over time, even the nicest quality cloth diapers are going to wear out.
-Our lifetime cost analysis for each brand tested in our best cloth diaper review factors in 36 sets total.
+Our lifetime cost analysis for each brand tested in our cloth diaper review factors in 36 sets total.

 Doing that Laundry